KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

 <br>
 <b><h3>Library highlights</b></h3>
 1. Simple to implement library
-2. Users can include both input types in the same program
-3. The keyboard includes all charaters, upper and lower case as well as all special symbols.
-4. The keyboard colors can be configured, but due to size, it will consume the entire screen
-5. The number pad can be configured for both colors and button sizes
+2. The number pad can be configured for both colors and button sizes
-6. Both classes require a custom for for a better visual experience
-7. Both classes can allow hidden character input for password entry
+3. This class can allow hidden character input for password entry
-8. Both classes can allow initial instruction text in the input field
+4. This class can allow initial instruction text in the input field
-9. Both classes can allow a predefined input
+5. This class can allow a predefined input
-10. The number input can handle decimal and negative number inputs and can enable or disabled
+6. The number input can handle decimal and negative number inputs and can enable or disabled
-11. The library handles button presses, hence why you pass in the Touch object
+7. The library handles button presses, hence why you pass in the Touch object

 <b><h3>General implementation</b></h3>
 <br>